-Most German Shepherd owners feed kibble because it is affordable, shelf-stable, and a well-formulated bag delivers balanced nutrition without prep work.
+Most German Shepherd owners feed kibble because it’s affordable, shelf-stable, and a good bag delivers balanced nutrition without prep work.
 The harder part is sorting the good stuff from the filler.
-This guide covers what actually matters in a kibble for this breed, which formulas hold up under scrutiny, and how to read a label so you can evaluate any bag yourself.

 What Makes a Good Kibble for This Breed